 Note - the dividing wall a little bit higher to allow for privacy.

-When introduced as Prins Filip in the early 90's a wonderful 3D mural was positioned on the bulkhead opposite the stunning staircase which its self had polished brass handrails and tinted mirror creating almost a hotel lobby feel.
+As Prins Filip in the early 90's a wonderful 3D mural was positioned on the bulkhead opposite the beautiful staircase which had polished brass handrails and tinted mirror creating an upmarket hotel lobby feel.

 Pride of Aquitaine